brendaoby/alx-system_engineering-devops/0x02-shell_redirections/README.md

 *9-Duplicates the last line of iacta*
-*10-Deletes all .js files in current directory* *11-Counts the number of directories and subdirectories in current directory*
+*10-Deletes all .js files in current directory* *11-Counts the number of directories and subdirectories in current directory* *12-Displays the 10 newest files in the current directory*